Peter D. Fuller: Horse racing

 In 1951, Fuller bought his first horse, Oclirock, who ultimately won him $150,000.
 By 1956, he owned 16 horses.
 Fuller's horse Hillsborough won the 1961 Display Handicap and the 1962 Bowie Handicap.

 In 1958, Fuller acquired Noor's Image for $5,000 and seven years later bred the mare to Native Dancer.
 The resulting offspring, Dancer's Image, was born with weak ankles and was put up for auction.
 However, Fuller changed his mind and purchased the horse at the auction for $26,000.
 After Dancer's Image won Governor's Gold Cup at Bowie Race Track, Fuller turned down $1 million for the horse.
 He donated the winner's purse to Coretta Scott King, widow of Martin Luther King Jr. who had been assassinated two days earlier.
 Believing the horse had a chance at competing in the Kentucky Derby, Fuller shipped Dancer's Image to Aqueduct Racetrack, where he won the Wood Memorial Stakes, a major prep race for the Derby.

-At the 1968 Kentucky Derby, a bad break out of the gate caused the Dancer’s Image to fall to last place.
-However, the horse was able make a comeback and passed favorite, Forward Pass, at the eighth pole to win the race.
+At the 1968 Kentucky Derby, a bad break out of the gate caused Dancer’s Image to fall to last place.
+However, the horse was able to make a comeback and passed favorite, Forward Pass, at the eighth pole to win the race.
 Three days later, it was announced that Dancer's Image was disqualified after traces of phenylbutazone, a nonsteroidal anti-inflammatory drug (NSAID) commonly used to relieve inflammation of the joints were discovered in the mandatory post-race urinalysis.
-Forward Pass declared the winner and Dancer's Image moved to last.
+Forward Pass was declared the winner and Dancer's Image moved to last.
 Fuller contended that he had been punished for his support of civil rights and his decision to donate a winner's purse to the widow of Martin Luther King, whose demonstration against housing discrimination in Louisville had disrupted Derby events the previous year.
 The controversy filled the sporting news of media outlets in North America and was a cover story for Sports Illustrated, which referred to it as "the year's major sports story."
 Fuller took legal action and in 1970 a Kentucky Court awarded first-place money to Dancer's Image.
 That decision was overturned on appeal in April 1972 by the Kentucky Court of Appeals in Kentucky State Racing Comm'n v.
 Fuller, 481 S.W.2d 298 (Ky.
 1972).
 Use of phenylbutazone was legalized by the Kentucky Horse Racing Commission in 1974, and by 1986 thirteen of the sixteen entrants in that year's Kentucky Derby were running on the medication.

 Another of Fuller's horses, Mom's Command, won 11 of 16 races, including six graded stakes races, in her two-year career.
 In 1985, Mom's Command won the Mother Goose Stakes, Acorn Stakes and Coaching Club American Oaks to capture the American Triple Tiara of Thoroughbred Racing.
 She was ridden by Fuller's daughter Abigail Fuller, who became the first female jockey to ever win the Filly Triple Crown.